 How do you fit in a weekday run when you work 9-5, aren’t a morning person and have a busy 5-9?
 Welcome to my life.
-Here is my plan on how to successfully have a 30-minute lunchtime run midweek and be back in time for those afternoon Teams calls.
+Here is my plan on how to successfully have a 30-minute lunchtime run midweek and be back in time for those afternoon work calls.

 I don’t like running after work.
 I’m tired, it’s dark and I just don’t have the motivation.
 I prefer to run just before lunchtime around 12pm Mon-Fri when I’m working, or around 11am on days off.